JoshLarouche/contact-manager-app/README.md

 ## Notes

+I have completed all of the base criteria and bonus criteria to some degree, including setting up a CI pipeline that runs CodeQL successfully and an inital start on a docker build and push workflow.

 ### Assumptions

  I assumed bonus user story 2 meant that an authenticated user could update a contact, not just create one as an unauthenticated user can.